Enhancing Scene Transition Awareness in Video Generation via Post-Training: Related Work

 \paragraph{Long video generation.} Increasing attention has been paid to generating long, story-driven videos in recent research.
 Early approaches leveraged GANs and VAEs to model video distributions, while models like VideoGPT \citep{yan2021videogpt} and TATS \citep{ge2022long} introduced discrete latent spaces and transformer-based architectures for improved temporal coherence.
 Transformer-based methods such as Phenaki \citep{villegas2022phenaki} further extended video length by generating token sequences conditioned on textual input.
 More recently, diffusion models have emerged as a powerful framework.
 Methods like LEO \citep{wang2023leo} and LVDM \citep{he2022lvdm} leverage hierarchical or latent motion spaces to synthesize long videos with enhanced continuity.
 NUWA-XL \citep{yin2023nuwa_xl} and GAIA-1 \citep{hu2023gaia1} adopt structured diffusion or world model approaches, while FreeNoise \citep{qiu2023freenoise} and Gen-L-Video \citep{wang2023gen_l_video} extend generation by aggregating noise-sampled or overlapping segments.
 StreamingT2V \citep{henschel2024streamingt2v} proposes an autoregressive framework with memory mechanisms to maintain appearance consistency over time.

 \paragraph{Transition generation.} Scene transitions are essential for storytelling, enabling smooth shifts in time, space, or perspective.
 Traditional techniques such as fades, dissolves, wipes, and cuts are often implemented using predefined patterns, while morphing methods (\citet{wolberg1998image}, \citet{shechtman2010regenerative}) allow for smoother transitions by estimating pixel-level correspondences.
 Generative approaches like latent-space interpolation \citep{vandenOord2017neural} have been used to model semantic transitions, with applications in style transfer \citep{chen2018gated} and object transfiguration (\citet{sauer2022styleganxl},\citet{kang2023studiogan}).
 Recent advances explore data-driven methods for generative scene transitions.
 Seine \citep{Chen2023Seine} introduces a short-to-long video diffusion model focused on transitions and predictions.
 Loong \citep{wang2024loong} leverages autoregressive language models for minute-level multi-scene video generation, while VideoDirectorGPT \citep{lin2023videodirectorgpt} incorporates LLM-guided planning to ensure consistency across multiple scenes.
+Recent studies advanced long video generation by improving temporal alignment and scene coherence.
+TALC~\cite{Bansal2024TALC} and ShotAdapter~\cite{Kara2025ShotAdapter} introduced time-aligned captions and multi-shot control, while Mask$^2$DiT~\cite{Qi2025Mask2DiT}, MinT~\cite{Wu2024MinT}, and Presto~\cite{Yan2024LongVideoDiffusion} enhance diffusion transformers with masking and temporally aware attention.
+Mixture of Contexts~\cite{Cai2025Mixture} and MSG Score~\cite{Yoon2024MSGScore} further improve efficiency and evaluation for multi-scene long video synthesis.

-Naturally, incorporating specialized modules designed to improve consistency and capture scene transitions is essential for enhancing long video generation.
+Incorporating specialized modules designed to improve consistency and capture scene transitions is essential for enhancing long video generation.
 From our perspective, evaluating the quality of the training dataset and identifying the most suitable and efficient data for this task should also be a top priority.
 To the best of our knowledge, this aspect has received limited attention, and our proposed \textbf{TAV} dataset aims to highlight its importance.